 One of the most common questions I get is "How do you cut your felt so straight and even?"
 I must admit I've developed a technique that works well for me that I'll be happy to share.
 There may be better ways of doing it, this is just how I do it.
 So here goes!

 One of the biggest secrets to great looking felt projects is to have clean cut edges.
 I have a couple of tricks I use.
 FIRST, and I can't stress this enough, get yourself very sharp scissors.
 I use Fiskars Razor Edged Scissors.
-If you go to the Tabs at the very top of the page and click on the "TOOL" tab, I list a few of the tools I use all the time or click HERE.
-The gray handled Fiskar scissors are at my side ALWAYS!
-I also own the Fiskar Sharpener, also on that page, and sharpen the scissors regularly.
-They give a straight and very fine cut.
+You can find them HERE.
+These scissors are at my side ALWAYS!
+The give a straight and very fine cut.
+I also own the Fiskar Sharpener.
+They can be found HERE.
+Note: I only need to use my sharpener on my old pairs of Fiskars.
+You shouldn't have to sharpen the new scissors for a long time!

 Then, when I'm cutting out felt, I use wide packing tape.
 NOTE: The packing tape can pull and stretch the felt if you are not careful.
 Before you use tape on your felt test it on a small piece.
 This technique does not work well on craft felt.
 The fibers are too loose and the tape will distort the felt.
 But it works well on high quality, dense, smooth felt.
 Experiment for yourself.